A new set of wings: Remembering Johnny Ward - Shelby County Reporter

 He came back inside, walked to my desk and tossed me a piece of bubble gum.

-That piece of game will never be chewed.
+That piece of gum will never be chewed.
 It will always stay in my desk as a final memory of the giving person Ward was.

 It is sad to no longer have him with us, and even more sad that his intro to flying classes have to come to an end, but who knows, maybe one day one of the kids he inspired will return to the Shelby County Airport to teach the next generation.